rmloveland/load-module/README.md

 - It doesn't know how to "Require module X from inside module Y".
   This may be added.
 For now, you just have to load your modules in the right order.
 I'm not sure if this is a feature or a bug.
-  Simplicity can be a nice thing.
+  Simplicity can be a nice thing. (*Note*: This feature has been added and should be working as of commit 0247c38; the documentation will be updated "soon" (tm).)

 - It doesn't do anything with "load paths" or what-have-you.
 It assumes that you have everything you need for your project either